knowbee/klean/README.md

 # klean

+    sensitive data can lead to your downfall🤷‍♀️

-    You would be surprised if you knew that images and videos you see online are never deleted from your computer,and they say sensitive data can lead to one's downfall🤷‍♀️....well klean's coming to the rescue
+You would be surprised if you knew that images and videos you see online are never deleted from your computer....well klean's coming to the rescue

 ## Installation